BGforgeNet/FO2tweaks/README.md

 it also affects Bozar and Sniper Rifle (without changing range).

 #### HP over head
 Current HP will be displayed over head in combat, for dude, party and nearby enemies.
+Can be configured to display HP always or on key tap.

 *Note:* This component is not perfect, there might be delays in updating, and it will interfere with combat floats.